Intimate and Live (concert tour): Background

-Kylie Minogue embarked a promotional tour in the Pacific region in late 1997.
+Kylie Minogue embarked a promotional tour in the Asia-Pacific region in late 1997.
 Minogue performed in Singapore and then followed with Australian state capitals Melbourne, Brisbane, Sydney and Adelaide.
-Next was Auckland and she finished off in Hong Kong.
-After the albums European release, she went on to promote the album with concert gigs in Norway, Denmark and the Netherlands.
+Next was Auckland and she finished in Hong Kong.
+After the albums European release, she went on to promote the album in Norway, Denmark and the Netherlands.
 Both Baker and Anderson, who to this day are Minogue's creative directors, were inexperienced with touring.
 Anderson appeared with Minogue for the first time at the 1998 Sydney Mardi Gras, but Baker was absent.
 Baker was anxious to tour for the first time and "did not know what to expect."

 In October 1997, Minogue released her sixth studio album Impossible Princess.
 It became Minogue's first album on which she had partial creative control on songwriting and composing.
 The album received mixed reviews, many who commended its experimental and adventurous nature, while criticism was primarily directed towards her image and the album's composition.
 The album peaked at number four on the ARIA Albums Chart and number one on the Australian Music Report chart in January 1998.
 Impossible Princess peaked at number ten on the UK Albums Chart.
 Minogue returned to Australia in early 1998 to prepare for her Australian tour.
 Minogue's creative director and longtime friend William Baker was in Dubai with Steve Anderson, guitarist Carl Mann and percussionist James Mark.
 They were discussing the tour that they had booked in May 1998, wanting to hire more musicians and dancers.